Particular/docs.particular.net/nservicebus/dependency-injection/index_ownership_core_[8.0,).partial.md

 Note: The session is only valid for use after the endpoint have been started, so it is provided as `Lazy<IMessageSession>`.

-[This sample](/samples/dependency-injection/extensions-dependency-injection/) demonstrates how to register the message session.
+The [NServiceBus.Extensions.DependencyInjection Usage sample](/samples/dependency-injection/extensions-dependency-injection/) demonstrates how to register the message session.

 ## Microsoft Generic Host